 - 2.5 pints boiling water

 Start by rinsing the flowers thoroughly in water cold water and cutting off any brown flowers and the stalks.
 Then put the sugar and citric acid in a large bowl.
 Pour the boiling water into the bowl, and stir until the sugar has dissolved.
 Add the lemon slices and elderflowers, and stir again.
-Cover with a muslin cloth, T towel or similar (I usually keep it in palace with a large elastic band) and set aside.
+Cover with a muslin cloth, T towel or similar (I usually keep it in place with a large elastic band) and set aside.

 Stir the mixture twice a day for five days, then strain it though a very fine sieve or, better still, a muslin cloth.
 Decant into a bottle and store in the fridge.
 As with other cordials, dilute with approx 5 parts sparkling water (or lemonade) to serve.